Published13 August 2021at20:09, updated on11 January 2023at16:15

 Moreover, it is a good idea to start your search in the months of July-August, especially if you are looking for rare or “short-term” profiles.
 These positions tend to be fewer in number and will require more time.

 In the case of freelancers, many independent consultants are looking for assignments to start with the school year (or even before) and are likely to be in active search during the Summer months.

-Keep in mind that things quickly pick up the pace at the end of the Summer.
+In addition, keep in mind that things quickly pick up the pace at the end of the Summer.
 The September rush will probably not give you much time to prepare the reception of future members of your team.
-Take advantage of this in-between period to review your onboarding process as a whole and outline a cohesive standard procedure.
+Therefore, take advantage of this in-between period to review your onboarding process as a whole and outline a cohesive standard procedure.

 Whether they are permanent or temporary employees, new recruits must be properly introduced to the company and integrated into the team.
 Do not neglect the transmission of information and the provision of all the necessary equipment, tools and resources.

 Discover ours articles :